-In the quarter-finals they faced the mighty Brazil – ironic, since Yugoslavians have previously been referred to as the Brazilians of Europe – and defeated them 2-1 through Mijatović and Prosinečk, going through to face East Germany in the semis.
-Once again, East Germany were dispatched 2-1 in the semi-finals with goals from Igor Štimac and Šuker.
+In the quarter-finals they faced the mighty Brazil – ironic, since Yugoslavians had previously been referred to as the Brazilians of Europe – and defeated them 2-1 through Mijatović and Prosinečk, going on to face East Germany in the semis.
+East Germany were dispatched 2-1 thanks to with goals from Igor Štimac and Šuker.

 West Germany were beaten on penalties – much like Red Star defeating Marseille in the later European Cup triumph – in the final.
-At their age group, Yugoslavia had the best footballing side on Earth.
+At their age group, Yugoslavia had the best football team on Earth.
 However, as a nation, Yugoslavia never reaped the benefits.

-Naturally, had the country stayed together, you would assume that the key members of the World Youth Championship-winning side would have become full members of the Yugoslavian national team sometime around the build-up to the 1994 World Cup, where they would be 25 or 26 and approaching the peak of their careers.
+Naturally, had the country stayed together, you would assume that the key members of the World Youth Championship-winning side would have become full members of the Yugoslav national team sometime around the build-up to the 1994 World Cup, when they would be 25 or 26 and approaching the peak of their careers.

-In addition, Darko Pančev, the hero of the European Cup triumph for Red Star, was playing in the Macedonian national team around this time and, as a result, never even played in the 1998 World Cup.
-Pančev’s peak was in the early to mid-1990s, even despite his poor spell at Inter Milan, which was largely not his fault, and much like the rest of his generation, his peak would have coincided with the 1994 World Cup in America.
+In addition, Darko Pančev, the hero of the European Cup triumph for Red Star, was playing for the Macedonia national team around this time and, as a result, never even played at the 1998 World Cup.
+Pančev’s peak was in the early to mid-1990s, despite his poor spell at Internazionale, which was largely not his fault, and much like the rest of his generation, it would have coincided with the 1994 World Cup in America.

-Difficult to believe that they wouldn’t have at least made the semi-finals isn’t it?
-When you think that Sweden and Bulgaria were the third and fourth-placed teams respectively, you have to think that a 1994 Yugoslavia team would have at least challenged them.
+Just for fun, here’s a short list: Zvonimir Boban, Davor Šuker, Robert Jarni, Predrag Mijatovic, Dragan Stojković, Dejan Savićević, Darko Pančev, Robert Prosinečki, Refik Šabanadžović, Alen Bokšić, Siniša Mihajlović and Vladimir Jugović.
+It’s difficult to believe that they wouldn’t have at least made the semi-finals.
+When you think that Sweden and Bulgaria were the third and fourth-placed teams, you have to believe that a 1994 Yugoslavia would have at least challenged them.

-However, we will never know, and again thoughts of ‘what if’ surrounds sport in Yugoslavia towards its collapse.
+However, we will never know, and again thoughts of what if surrounds sport in Yugoslavia towards its collapse.
 Much like how the basketball team of Dražen Petrović and Vlade Divac never fulfilled its potential, we will never quite know how good the football team could have been.
-The only clues we have are the separate performances in the 1998 World Cup and the individual performances of the key players around this time.
-When you examine the careers that Boban, Šuker, Mihajlović, Stojković, Pančev, Prosinečki and Jugović had – as well as the combined brilliance of several of those players at Red Star Belgrade – it is almost impossible not to think that they could have won the 1994 World Cup.
+The only clues we have are their performances at club level and how the independent nations shone during this era.

 We can only think and dream.
 That sentence embodies Yugoslavia and the football team that the entire world missed out on.
-It would have been amazing.
+It would’ve been amazing.